SomniumNL/Contosa.DuckStore/Data/ReadMe.md

   - `Customers` - Contains information about the customers who have placed orders.
   - `OrderItems` - Contains information about the items in each order.

-- 'InsertData.sql' - This script inserts data into the tables created by the `CreateDatabase.sql` script.
+- `InsertData.sql` - This script inserts data into the tables created by the `CreateDatabase.sql` script.
 It inserts the following data:
   - `Ducks`
   - `Orders`
   - `Customers`